Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

-Both datasets $\mathcal{S}$ and $\mathcal{H}$ were collected by the participants in indoor and outdoor environments.
-Participants stood in various locations in-front of the camera and up to five meters from it.
-During recording, no other participant was visible in the image.
-Each participant was asked to randomly point at any desired direction with a sole constraint of pointing within the range of $\gamma\in[-125^\circ, 125^\circ]$.
-Participants arbitrarily switched between their right and left arm.
+Both datasets $\mathcal{S}$ and $\mathcal{H}$ were collected by the participants in indoor and outdoor environments as the MoCap system is not required.
+Participants stood in various locations in front of the camera and up to five meters from it.
+Each participant was asked to randomly point at any desired direction, with the only constraint being that they point within the range of $\gamma\in[-125^\circ, 125^\circ]$.
+Participants arbitrarily switched between their right and left arms.
 Also, participants arbitrarily chose to have short or long sleeves during recording.
 The collection yielded $N_s=17,698$ and $1,800$ train and test samples, respectively, for dataset $\mathcal{S}$.
 In addition to many images of pointing, the dataset includes images of lifted arms in various tasks such as waving or holding an object.
 To allow for robust segmentation models, some images included scenarios without any participant or with features resembling a human arm (e.g., unused coat or shirt).
 These images were given a blank mask (i.e., no segmentation).
 To generate the masked dataset $\tilde{\mathcal{S}}$, images in $\mathcal{S}$ were pre-processed and labeled by masking the corresponding user arm with the \textit{V7 auto-annotate} tool.

 Dataset $\mathcal{H}$ for classification includes $N_h=20,000$ training samples and $2,000$ test samples.
 Half of $\mathcal{H}$ is of participants exhibiting pointing in the images and labeled $l_i=1$.
 Images of the other half, labeled $l_i=0$, include participants doing various tasks while standing, walking, sitting or crouching but without pointing.
 The third data set $\mathcal{P}$ includes $N_p=186,300$ and $17,458$ train and test samples, respectively, of images labeled with pointing feature vectors.
 Feature vector $\ve{v}_i$ was measured by a MoCap system with eight OptiTrack Prime 41 cameras as discussed in Section \ref{sec:data_collection} and demonstrated in Figure \ref{fig:data_collection}b.
 Since a MoCap was used, the collection was only performed indoors.